seanteachesmath/seanteachesmath.github.io/about.md

 ---
-layout: page
+layout: default
-author: sean
+title: About
 ---
-seanteachesmath should be a blog.
+# About page

+This page tells you a little bit about me.